-FAQ: Updates on the Belgian DPA’s investigation of the IAB’s TCF
+FAQ: Belgian DPA’s decision regarding the IAB’s TCF

 The IAB Europe’s Transparency & Consent framework (TCF) is the most widely-used advertising industry framework for GDPR compliance.
 Launched in 2018, it is used by Consent Management Platforms (CMPs) who have been validated by the IAB Europe, across the biggest media companies in Europe and the US.